Don't Take the Bait (rodenticides)

 What are other governments doing?

-- Keep areas clean and free of crumbs and water.
-Seal food in rodent-proof containers.
+- Keep areas clean and free of food and water.
+Seal food in glass or metal.
+Pests can chew through plastic and paper.

 - Use snap-traps instead of baits whenever possible – a lot of them, and set at night.

-- If your property is in San Francisco, visit SF Department of Public Health or call 415-252-3805 to learn what you can do or report complaints of rodents or overgrown vegetation (which creates a habitat for rodents).
+- In San Francisco, contact SF Department of Public Health, 415-252-3805, to report complaints of rodents or overgrown vegetation (which creates a habitat for rodents).

 Does this remove an essential tool for public health?